Rajat069/Dicty/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request.

+## Open Issues

+The audio button is not working due to CDN issues from the OpenDictionary API.

 ## License

 This project is licensed under the [MIT License](LICENSE).